Charles A. Halleck: Career

 Halleck noted that a highlight of his career came at the 1940 Republican National Convention, when he nominated another person from Indiana, Wendell Willkie.
 Noting the mixed reception he got, Halleck said, "I got more brickbats and more bouquets over that speech than any other I've ever made."

 In 1944, even before Thomas Dewey was named as the Republican presidential nominee, Halleck, as the new chairman of the National Republican Congressional Committee, addressed a party gathering in Chicago.
 He rejected the Democratic "don't-change-horses-while-crossing-the-stream" mantra and declared that a Republican president would retain George C. Marshall, Dwight Eisenhower, Douglas MacArthur, and William F. Halsey in their military positions.
 He attacked what he called the New Deal "snooping into our ice boxes," a reference to the Office of Price Administration and rationing.
 Halleck said that Americans should "live again as God meant us to live and not as some bureaucrat in Washington... would like us to live."

 According to Halleck, he was rumored to be Thomas Dewey's vice-presidential nominee in Dewey's second general election campaign in 1948 if Halleck guaranteed the support of the Indiana delegation at the 1948 Republican National Convention.
 In the end, Dewey selected the governor of California, Earl Warren.
 The Dewey-Warren ticket surprisingly narrowly lost that November, to the Democratic Truman-Barkley ticket.

 In 1959, with the declining popularity of Eisenhower enabling Democrats to maintain their hold on the House, Halleck parlayed his following among Congressional Republicans and the frequent public approval of Eisenhower and Richard Nixon into a successful challenge to the 20-year reign of Joseph W. Martin Jr. as the leader of House Republicans, beginning a three-term stint as the official Minority Leader of the United States House of Representatives.

-He was a strong opponent of the liberal social proposals of Democrats John F. Kennedy and Lyndon Johnson and supported the Vietnam War, but voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+He was a strong opponent of the liberal social proposals of Democrats John F. Kennedy and Lyndon Johnson and supported the Vietnam War, but voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Halleck voted in favor of the initial House resolution for the Civil Rights Act of 1968 on August 16, 1967, but voted against the Senate amendment to the bill on April 10, 1968.
 Along with Senator Everett Dirksen, he was the face of the Republican Party in most of the 1960s, and both made frequent appearances on television news and talk programs.
 The press jocularly nicknamed his joint appearances with Everett Dirksen as "The Ev & Charlie Show."

 After the heavy election setbacks of 1964, Halleck was defeated in his bid to remain Minority Leader by Gerald Ford, who was the nominee of the Young Turks.